 With the ELT approach, companies can load raw data in their warehouse and make it immediately accessible to analysts, removing the need to determine what insights are needed beforehand.
 Using this approach, companies can create a raw layer of data in the data warehouse that will act as a 'source of truth' for the company.
 This offers a great amount of flexibility to companies and analysts.
 Staging transformations after loading also grants a consistent “audit trail” of your data journey from source.

 ELT is largely enabled by the shift toward cloud-based data warehouse technologies where storage and computation are far cheaper than in the past, so transforms can be undertaken within the data warehouse itself.

 Modern businesses generate a huge amount of data.
 ELT gives you the opportunity to load your data into your warehouse without the upfront cost of predicting the insights that will be useful for your data consumers and stressing over what transformations you need to perform on your data.

-Fivetran and ELTFivetran helps companies by providing a near-effortless solution to create pipelines from all your data sources without code, so analysts, data scientists and engineers can focus on what's important, rather than spending time and effort on building and maintaining pipelines.
+Fivetran helps companies by providing a near-effortless solution to create pipelines from all your data sources without code, so analysts, data scientists and engineers can focus on what's important, rather than spending time and effort on building and maintaining pipelines.
 With Fivetran, companies can build data pipelines for a number of different data sources (known as "connectors") in less than five minutes.